AliAhmed015/Expense-Tracker/README.md

 ## Overview

-The Flutter Expense Tracker is a cross-platform mobile application designed to simplify personal finance management.
+The Expense Tracker is a cross-platform mobile application designed to simplify personal finance management.
 Built with Flutter's Material Design 3, it offers a responsive UI that adapts to different screen sizes and supports both light and dark themes.
 The app provides an intuitive interface for tracking expenses with visual charts and categorized spending analysis.

 ## Features